-Making widespread changes to the quality and composition of the oils and fats we consume is the principle pillar of adopting a Paleo or ancestral diet.
+Making widespread changes to the quality and composition of the oils and fats we consume is the principle pillar of adopting a Keto, Paleo or Low Carb High Fat lifestyle.
 We recommend cooking and preparing foods and drinks only with Coconut Oil, MCT Oil (drinks only), Virgin Olive Oil, Macadamia Oil, Grass-fed Butter (if no dairy intolerance is present) and animal fat from grass-fed free range animals.
 Every cell in our body is made up of fatty acids and with a diet high in healthy fats as our ancient ancestors would have consumed, forms the basis of optimum health, energy and cellular nutrition.
 This information will come as surprise to many but the revolution in throwing off the outdated dietary recommendations about fats has been well underway for the past 20 years.
 It does require a deeper understanding to come to grips with how far we have been misled in this area and I recommend making the journey to investigate this further through the many great researchers that have authored numerous books and have active blogs providing much of the information you need to get started, such as Mark Sisson, Nora Gedgaudas, Robb Wolf and David Perlmutter MD, just to name a few.

 The Dangers of Excess Omega 6 Polyunsaturated Oils in our diet.